Clara® HRM Mix

 20 μL

-On arrival, products should be stored between -30 °C and -15 °C. If stored correctly the kit will retain full activity for 12 months.
+On arrival, products should be stored between -30 °C and -20 °C. If stored correctly the kit will retain full activity until the indicated expiry date.

 Reaction Volume